zisankarsatar/MoodBoard_AI/README.md

 react: ^19.0.0

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the resul.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.